microsoft/botframework-solutions/docs/tutorials/csharp/speechenablement.md

 - Create a Microsoft Speech Cognitive Service instance in your Azure Subscription using the [Azure Portal](https://ms.portal.azure.com/#create/Microsoft.CognitiveServicesSpeechServices)
 - At this time the Direct Line Speech Channel is currently [only available](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-channel-connect-directlinespeech?view=azure-bot-service-4.0#known-issues) in `westus2` so we recommend you use this region to reduce latency.
-- Once created, retrieve one of the keys and and store this ready for later in this tutorial.
+- Once created, retrieve one of the speech **subscription keys** and store this ready for later in this tutorial.

 ## Add the Speech Channel to your Assistant